Canes — choosing the right one and using it safely

 A cane is not a consolation prize.
 It's not what you use when walking has failed.
 It's a tool that works with the body's current capacity to maintain or extend independence.
 A well-chosen cane can reduce pain, improve balance, and let someone continue activities that matter to them.
 It can mean the difference between staying home and being able to walk to meet a friend, between giving up on exercise and being able to maintain fitness.

 What changes is not the person's capability.
 What changes is the story they tell themselves about their capability.
 A seventy-eight-year-old woman who was walking slowly and painfully might walk faster and with better posture once she's using a cane, simply because the pain and instability are reduced.
-That same woman might feel more confident attending social events or going out in public without white-knuckling a companion's arm.
+That same woman might feel more confident attending social events or going out in public without gripping a companion's arm.
 The cane hasn't made her weaker.
 It's made her more able.

 When a Cane Helps

 A cane is useful when someone has mild to moderate balance problems, mild pain that makes walking uncomfortable, or mild weakness on one side of the body.
 It's particularly helpful for people who don't need complete weight support but benefit from a point of stability or from off-loading pressure from a painful joint.
+According to the CDC, about 4.8 million adults in the U.S. use a cane, making it the most common mobility device for older adults.

 Someone who needs significant weight support or has balance problems that are severe or unpredictable usually needs a walker instead.
-Someone with two-sided weakness, significant balance loss, or arthritis affecting both legs typically needs something more substantial than a cane.
 Using a cane when you actually need a walker is like trying to anchor a boat with a fishing line.
 It creates a false sense of security and increases fall risk.
+The only way to know for certain is through assessment.
+A physical therapist can observe how someone moves, test their balance and strength, and determine whether a cane is the right tool or whether something more supportive is necessary.

 Types of Canes and Proper Fitting